ddealmei/PoC-PARASITE---CCS21/README.md

 * PoC_OpenSSL: contains the original attack, on OpenSSL implementation of SRP
 * PoC_PySRP: contains the attack on the python package pysrp, used in various projects including a ProtonMail client
+* PoC_AppleHomeKit: contains the attack on Apple ADK, the development kit for Apple's HomeKit protocol support.

 Each repository contains instructions to be able to reproduce the attack.
 PoC_OpenSSL contains more information about the attack, since the vulnerability comes from this implementation.

 ## Core idea of the attack